mainkoon81/Study-V003-MCMC-Python-R/README.md

  - If we can recognize this standard form as being proportional to a common distribution, then our work is done, and we know what our posterior distribution is and we can do **direct simulation from a posterior distribution**.
 However, if we do not use conjugate priors or if the models are more complicated, then the posterior distribution will not have a standard form that we can recognize.

 ### Non-Conjugate model !!!!!!!!!!!!!!!!!!!!!!
+ - When we optained the posterior but still it's too complex to conceive.
  - Suppose we're now going to estimate `μ` and `σ^2`, because they're both `unknown` (If sigma squared were known, the conjugate prior from `μ` would be a `normal distribution`.
 And if `μ` were known, the conjugate prior we could choose for `σ^2` would be an `inverse gamma`).
  - In the more general case that we have here(both unknown), the posterior distribution does not appear as a distribution that we can simulate or integrate.
 We are unable to integrate it to obtain important quantities, such as the posterior mean or probability intervals.
 However, the **computational methods** invented in the 1950's revolutionized this field.
 We do have the ability to simulate from this challenging posterior distributions